Project Manager and Digital Advisor at the Danish Agency for Culture and Palaces and the Danish Arts Foundation

 - What is the one change you’ve made at your institution that has had the biggest impact?

 Our organization is a bit atypical in this context, as arts and collections is a rather small part of our main work (which is more legislation, administration, and policy implementation), but I think the biggest change I have made in the organization is creating and gaining support for a more progressive line in digital strategy for the Danish Arts Foundation.
-The creation of Vores Kunst (Our Art) was the first step.
-In addition to the website, other important changes have been opening up our data to the public via co-creation events such as hackathons, and better utilizing social media and our partnerships.
+The creation of our digital collections on Vores Kunst (Our Art) was the first step.
+In addition to the digital collections, other important changes have been opening up our data to the public via co-creation events such as hackathons, and better utilizing social media and our partnerships.

 - If you were given $100,000 to spend on management of your collection or department, how would you use it?